 Senior Manager, Construction

 Valero Terminaling and Distribution Company has utilized Jones Contractors for various projects since 2010.
-Jones has successfully completed projects on a range of scale from erection of new canopies over truck loading racks to the most recent and largest project scope of the installation of approximately 70 miles of 12” refined products pipeline across central Texas.
+Jones has successfully completed projects on a range of scale from erection of new canopies over truck loading racks to the most recent and largest project scope of the installation of approximately 70 miles of 12” refined products pipeline.
 This recent pipeline project was extremely complex to complete with a total of 19 horizontal directional drills and was plagued by continual rainfall through the entire project.
 Jones has been a pleasure to work with and strives to maintain a reputation of professionalism and camaraderie.
 They are fair and welcome a team approach to negotiating changes that occur throughout a project cycle.
 Heath Jones has put together a great team and Valero values the partnership we have created.

 Senior Manager Project Engineering

 The Valero Companies